yojoecapital/notes/CS-584 Machine Learning/7-Gradient-Descent.md

 ## Gradient Descent

-- ==gradient descent== is a hill-climbing algorithm that makes incremental changes to weight vector $w$ depending on the value of gradient (i.e. slope)
+- **gradient descent** is a hill-climbing algorithm that makes incremental changes to weight vector $w$ depending on the value of gradient (i.e. slope)

 ### Gradient of MSE